noopkat/avrgirl-arduino/README.md

 **Want to [contribute](CONTRIBUTING.md)?**

-**Own a supported Arduino and want to be a test pilot fo this project with two minutes of your time?**
+**Own a supported Arduino and want to be a test pilot for this project with two minutes of your time?**

 1. Run `npm install -g avrgirl-arduino@latest` in your terminal.
 2. Type `avrgirl-arduino test-pilot`, hit enter / return key and follow the prompts.